Silkstone Farm Farmhouse, No. 1 Stone Road, Coal Aston, Dronfield, possibly originally a 17th century building, previously had cruck frame part.

 The vestigial cruck frame included in the listing description in 1989 was removed at some unknown time afterwards.
 It is not present in Google imagery (Streetview) dating to 2008.

-A grade II listed house dating to the early 17th century, with alterations in the 18th and 19th centuries.
-It is built of coursed coal measures sandstone with quoins, and has coped gables with moulded kneelers and ashlar ridge stacks, together with a square brick stack to the rear slope.
-The roof is of Welsh slate with stone slated eaves.
-The north elevation is of two storeys, three bays, and has an off-centre doorway with chamfered quoined surround and lintel, with a six-panel door within.
-To the east there is a low three-light recessed chamfer mullioned window, and to the west are former flush mullioned windows, but now with 20th century casements.
-The most westerly opening is further altered, with a deep lintel and no jambs.
-The rear elevation has two three-light flush mullioned windows; one is partially blocked.
-To the west, the stump of a gabled linking range that formerly occupied the frontage to Stone Road can be seen; now with an exposed cruck truss with a collar beam and yoke.
-(6)
+'PARISH OF DRONFIELD STONE ROAD SK 37 NE 6/54 Silkstone Farmhouse GV II House.
+Early C17, with alterations in C18 and C19.
+Coursed coal measures sandstone with quoins, coped gables with moulded kneelers and ashlar ridge stacks, together with a square brick stack to the rear slope.
+Welsh slate with stone slated eaves.
+North elevation.
+Two storeys, three bays, off-centre doorway with chamfered quoined surround and lintel, and six panel door.
+To the east a low 3-light recessed chamfer mullioned window, to the west former flush mullioned windows now with C20 casements.
+The most westerly opening further altered, with a deep lintel and no jambs.
+Rear elevation has two 3-light flush mullioned windows, one partially blocked.
+To the west, the stump of a gabled linking range which formerly occupied the frontage to Stone Road, now with an exposed cruck truss with a collar beam and yoke.

 Do you have any more information about this record?
 Please feel free to comment with information and photographs, or ask any questions, using the "Disqus" tool below.
 Comments are moderated, and we aim to respond/publish as soon as possible.